bharathk2498/cloud-genesis/README.md

   conduct, contributing guidelines, security policy, editor config and CI workflows (in `ci/`) to enforce linting, schema validation and security scans.
 Templates for pull request checks are provided out of the box.

+- **Collaboration & lifecycle management** – The `.github/` folder
+  contains code ownership declarations (`CODEOWNERS`), issue and pull request templates and a Dependabot configuration.
+These help large teams manage contributions, triage issues and keep dependencies up to date in an automated fashion.

 ## Directory overview